Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Introduction

+Notice that when restricting the upper-right corners of the rectangles to lie in one diagonal, we obtain the class of interval graphs, i.e., 1-thin graphs.
+The definition of \emph{p-box graphs}~\cite{S-T-p-box} ``looks'' similar, since they are the intersection graphs of rectangles whose lower-right corners lie in a diagonal, but the classes of interval graphs and p-box graphs are very different.
 The models with this kind of restrictions, like endpoints, corners or sides of the geometrical objects lying on a line, are known in the literature as \emph{grounded models} (see Figure~\ref{fig:classes}).

-A graph is \emph{$B_k$-VPG} if it is the vertex intersection graph of paths with at most \emph{$k$ bends} in a grid~\cite{asinowski}.
+A graph is \emph{$B_k$-VPG} (resp. \emph{$B_k$-EPG}) if it is the vertex (resp. edge) intersection graph of paths with at most \emph{$k$ bends} in a grid~\cite{asinowski,Golumbic-epg}.
 VPG graphs, without bounds in the number of bends, are also known as \emph{string graphs}.
 A subclass of $B_1$-VPG graphs is the class of \Lr-graphs, in which all the paths have the shape \Lr.
 Many classes can be characterized by different grounded \Lr-models.
-For instance, circle graphs are exactly the doubly grounded \Lr-graphs where both endpoints of the paths belong to an inverted diagonal~\cite{asinowski}, and p-box graphs are also characterized as \emph{monotone} \Lr-graphs~\cite{monot-L}.
+For instance, circle graphs are exactly the doubly grounded \Lr-graphs where both endpoints of the paths belong to an inverted diagonal~\cite{asinowski}, and p-box graphs are also characterized as \emph{monotone} \Lr-graphs~\cite{monot-L} (\Lr-graphs such that the bends of the \Lr \ shapes lie on an inverted diagonal).
 A very nice survey on this kind of models can be found in~\cite{J-T--L-graphs}.
-We present here another grounded rectangle model for 2-thin graphs that gives rise to a grounded \Lr-model for them and a grounded $B_0$-VPG model for independent 2-thin graphs.
+We present in Section~\ref{sec:vpg} another grounded rectangle model for 2-thin graphs that gives rise to a grounded \Lr-model for them and a grounded $B_0$-VPG model for independent 2-thin graphs.
 Based on these models, we can also obtain a $B_3$-VPG representation for 3-thin graphs and a $B_1$-VPG representation for independent 3-thin graphs.
 We furthermore show that $B_0$-VPG graphs have unbounded thinness, and that not every 4-thin graph is a VPG graph.

 The \Lr-model can be modified to prove that 2-thin graphs are monotone \Lr-graphs.
-Notice that the class of monotone \Lr-graphs or p-box graphs contains all trees~\cite{S-T-p-box}, which have unbounded thinness~\cite{B-D-thinness}, and that the octahedron $\overline{3K_2}$ is an example of a graph of thinness~3 which is not p-box since it has boxicity~3~\cite{Rob-box}.
+On the one hand, the inclusion is proper, since the class of monotone \Lr-graphs, equivalent to p-box graphs, contains all trees~\cite{S-T-p-box}, which have unbounded thinness~\cite{B-D-thinness}.
+On the other hand, the result is tight, in the sense that the octahedron $\overline{3K_2}$ is an example of a graph of thinness~3 which is not p-box since it has boxicity~3~\cite{Rob-box}.

-As a last result, we obtain forbidden ordered pattern characterizations for 2-thin graphs, independent 2-thin graphs, and proper independent 2-thin graphs.
+The bend number of 2-thin graphs as \emph{edge} intersection graphs of paths on a grid (EPG graphs) is unbounded, since already proper independent 2-thin graphs contain the class of complete bipartite graphs, that has unbounded EPG bend number~\cite{Suk-epg}.